Guide to Maryland State Background Checks

 Organizations that perform background checks for employment manually may face delays as they complete tasks like arranging for drug testing, waiting for previous employers to call back, and reaching out to courthouses for records.
 This can result in confusion for candidates who don't know how long the background check will take and who typically can't learn their status without calling HR.

 Partnering with a CRA like Checkr can streamline the process, reduce turnaround times, and provide transparent updates for candidates through an online portal.
-CRAs on average return background checks in three to five business days, whereas 84% of Checkr’s reports are completed in under 15 minutes.
+CRAs on average return background checks in three to five business days, whereas 89% of Checkr criminal checks complete in one hour.
 Advanced data technology and partnerships with Maryland court runners can help return results more quickly than the manual process many in-house HR teams follow.

 How far back does a background check go in Maryland?